Introduction

 After thorough evaluation, we are able to propose two techniques at this point of time.
 These techniques worked in a majority of the reading environments.
 This does not guarantee full support, but these provide a way forward while the web browsers, EPUB reading systems and assistive technologies catch-up.

-This technique provides extended descriptions in separate HTML file(s) (e.g. and appendix at the end of the e-book, possibly a file containing extended descriptions for each chapter of the publication or even a file for each image) from the main content, with a hyperlink below the image to the description and a back link to return to the original reading position.
+This technique provides extended descriptions in separate HTML file(s) (e.g. and appendix at the end of the e-book, a file containing extended descriptions for each chapter of the publication or even a file for each image).
+A hyperlink placed below the image in the main content links to the description in the separate file.
+And a back link placed in the description returns the user to the original reading position in the main content.

-This technique is recommended over the use of HTML details element (see Technique 2) as it provides better support across reading systems and reduces cognitive load for users.
+This technique is recommended over the use of HTML details element (see Deprecated technique) as it provides better support across reading systems and reduces cognitive load for users.

 Advantages: